-- it must be carried out by a medical practitioner (new subsection 2192(1)); - m) at a prescribed institution or facility equipped with the necessary medical amenities and staff (new subsection 219Z(2); and n) where the detainee is in need of protection, the s arch is to be carried out in the presence of the person appointed to represent the detainee's interests (new subsection 2192(3).
+- 1) it must be carried out by a medical practitioner (new subsection 219Z(1)); - m) at a prescribed institution or facility equipped with the necessary medical amenities and staff (new subsection 219Z(2); and - n) where the detainee is in need of protection, the search is to be carried out in the presence of the person appointed to represent the detainee's interests (new subsection 219Z(3). - Once again, at any time during the period of detention under the internal search Subdivision, when communication with or by the detainee is to take place, the detainee is entitled to an interpreter where it is reasonably believed that the detainee is unable to communicate orally with reasonable fluency in the English language (new section 219ZD).